LuckyPray/DexKit/doc-source/src/en/guide/getting-started.md

 ::::

 ::: warning warning
-Because the project is in the early stage, there may be API changes during version upgrades, so please check the release notes when using.
+Because DexKit is still in an early stage, the API may change with version upgrades, so please check the release notes before updating.
 :::

 Now that you have successfully integrated `DexKit` into your project, we will introduce how to use `DexKit` to fulfill some common requirements.

-> please to call `System.loadLibrary("dexkit")` to load the dynamic library first.
+> You first need to call `System.loadLibrary("dexkit")` to load the dynamic library.
 > If you encounter `Java.lang.UnsatisfiedLinkError`, please decompress the `.so` file corresponding
-> to the ABI and use `System.load(path)` to load it.
+> to your ABI and use `System.load(path)` to load it.